rleer/rmqctl/README.md

-# rmqctl - Developer Tool for RabbitMQ
+# rmq - RabbitMQ CLI Tool

-`rmqctl` is a command line tool for RabbitMQ focused on developers working with RabbitMQ.
+`rmq` is a command line tool for RabbitMQ focused on developers working with RabbitMQ.

 ## Installation